Welcome Homeschool and Virtual Learning Students!

-A: Just like any other HCC student you can take a maximum of 18 credit hours.
+A: Just like any other HCC student you can take a maximum of 18 credit hours during a regular semester with no more than 12 hours during an 8-week session.
+For the summer session, a student may take a maximum of 12 credit hours.
 However, when deciding how many credit hours you wish to take keep in mind that these classes are college level courses and you should plan on spending 3 hours a week studying for every credit hour you are taking, especially in online classes.
 Our goal is for you to be successful, so please consider how much you can reasonably handle while still enjoying school and navigating everyday life.

 Q: I need to take a placement test (Asset or Accuplacer), how do I do that?

 Q: I didn’t meet the prerequisite requirement with my Accuplacer or Asset test.
 Can I take the test again and is there anything I can study to help with this score?

 A: Students may re-test.
 There is a minimum two-week wait period between testing sessions.
 A $25 re-testing fee may apply.
 Online practice tests that can be found on the Eligibility & Prerequisite webpage.